juyan/swiftui-fadein-text/README.md

-# swiftui-text-animation
+# swiftui-fadein-text
-A SwiftUI based fade-in text animation that works for iOS 17 and under.
+A SwiftUI based fade-in text animation that works for iOS 15 and above.